rohan-paul/Awesome-JavaScript-Interviews/React/hooks-useState.md

 };
 ```

 The **setNameState** function is used to update the state.
-It accepts a new state value and enqueues a re-render of the component.
+It accepts a new state value, as its argument and enqueues a re-render of the component.
 Remember unlike the class-based component's `setState()` method, there is NO `setState()` in react-hooks.
 So whatever the name of the state is (in this case 'nameState') just add the keyword **set** to that with a proper camel-casing.
-So here that becomes **setNameState** but this **setNameState** can theoratically become anything.
+So here that becomes **setNameState** but this **setNameState** can theoretically be any word.

 [https://stackoverflow.com/questions/54625831/how-to-sync-props-to-state-using-react-hook-setstate](https://stackoverflow.com/questions/54625831/how-to-sync-props-to-state-using-react-hook-setstate)